bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 date:   2016-02-08 11:25:01
 ---

-Links:
-first sentence link to part 2. email button

-<i>This article is part 1 in a 2-part series on choosing and combining typefaces.
-Read part 2 here (link).</i>
+<i>This article is part 1 in a 2-part series on choosing and combining typefaces.</i>

 Ugh, picking type!
 Of course it's important—good typography is the foundation of good web design—but before you know it, you're looking at 20 nearly-identical typefaces, second-guessing yourself, and wondering whether it really matters which one you pick.